Skip to content

 2. Clone a new repository made with forking.

-3. Install modules with yarn command.
+3. Install modules with npm install command.

 4. Let’s develop!